msmock/pitch-js/README.md

 # pitch-js

+Note:
+- this fork is still under construction and currently not fully operational.

 This fork is a plain javascript version of the original typescript library `basic-pitch-ts` with additional comments, api and tests.
-Its intended to be used in a jazz guitar training tool.
+It is intended to be used in a jazz guitar training tool I'm currently working on.

-Basic Pitch is a Typescript library for Automatic Music Transcription (AMT), using lightweight neural network developed by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/).
+The original Basic Pitch is a typescript library for Automatic Music Transcription (AMT), using lightweight neural network developed by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/).

-Provide a compatible audio file and basic-pitch will generate a MIDI file, complete with pitch bends.
 Basic pitch is instrument-agnostic and supports polyphonic instruments, so you can freely enjoy transcription of all your favorite music.
 Basic pitch works best on one instrument at a time.

-Note:
-- this fork is still under construction and currently not fully operational.
+Like the original code, pitch-js will run a pitch detection of an audio buffer, which can be analyzed and may be exported as MIDI file.

 ## Usage
-TODO: Update
+Under developement.

 ### Scripts
-- npm run test: Run all tests
+Under development

 ### Model Input

 **Supported Audio Codecs**

-`basic-pitch` accepts all sound files that are compatible with [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) including:
+The pitch detection accepts all sound files that are compatible with [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) including:

 - `.mp3`
 - `.ogg`
 - `.wav`
 - `.flac`

-**Mono Channel Audio Only**
+**Limitations**
 Input audio files must be mono with one single channel of sample rate 22050.

 ## Copyright and License